 - Women at any stage of breast cancer without brain metastasis who have undergone surgery (healthy volunteers also accepted)

-- Cognitively normal based on annual examinations done as part of the NIA Alzheimer's Disease Centers (ADC) program
+- Cognitively normal based on annual examinations done as part of the NIA Alzheimer's Disease Research Centers (ADRC) program

-- Recruited from the Northwestern University ADC Clinical Core
+- Recruited from the Northwestern University ADRC Clinical Core

 - Significant medical, neurologic, or psychiatric illness such as major depression, schizophrenia, attention deficit hyperactivity disorder, autism, Alzheimer's disease or other dementia, obsessive-compulsive disorder, or post-traumatic stress disorder

 - Inventory of Depressive Symptomatology-Self Report (IDS-SR) score of 30 or higher

 - Brain surgery or head injury, previous head injury, or condition requiring neurosurgical procedures

 - Ineligibility for magnetic resonance imaging, including but not limited to medical implants or devices, potential metal in the body, claustrophobia, or permanent makeup

 - Consumption of neuropsychiatric or illicit drugs that would affect cognition